CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

   ```
   oc get packagemanifests -n openshift-marketplace falcon-operator -o yaml
   ```
-  Important information from the package manifest output such as the `defaultChannel`, `catalogSource`, `catalogSourceNamespace`, and `currentCSV` are used to create a `Subscription` Kind in a yaml file (next steps) to have OpenShift install the operator from the cluster's marketplace.
+  Important information from the package manifest output such as the `defaultChannel`, `catalogSource`, `catalogSourceNamespace`, and `currentCSV` (optional) are used to create a `Subscription` Kind in a yaml file (next steps) to have OpenShift install the operator from the cluster's marketplace.
-  You can install either the [Community version of the Operator](#installing-the-community-operator-from-the-local-operatorhub) or the official [Red Hat Marketplace certified version of the operator](#installing-the-red-hat-marketplace-operator-from-the-local-operatorhub).
+  You can install either the [Community version of the Operator](#installing-the-community-operator-from-the-console-operatorhub) or the official [Red Hat Marketplace certified version of the operator](#installing-the-red-hat-marketplace-operator-from-the-console-operatorhub).

 ### Installing the Red Hat Marketplace Operator from the Console OperatorHub

 - Create a subscription `yaml` file to install the official Red Hat Marketplace certified operator (`redhat-marketplace`).
-In this example, version 0.5.4 of the certified operator will be installed via the `Subscription` Kind:
+In this example, the certified operator will be installed via the `Subscription` Kind:
   ```
   cat << EOF >> subscription.yaml
   apiVersion: operators.coreos.com/v1alpha1